Comparing Metal Fabrication Methods

 Added Machining | Average | Low |

-Investment Casting vs. Powder Mettalurgy
+Investment Casting vs. Powder Metallurgy

-Additionally, parts made from powder metallurgy can be very dense, which can be good or bad depending on applications, but controlled porosity can also be achieved.
-Mold creation for powder metallurgy is expensive and, though complex parts can be manufactured, there are limits to geometry that investment casting does not encounter.
-In comparison, Investment casting allows for ferrous and non-ferrous metals (aluminum, brass, bronze, etc) to be cast.
+The powdered metal process allows metal particles to fuse together without melting and thereby keeping their shape.
+Parts made from powder metallurgy can be very dense, which can be good or bad depending on applications.
+Mold creation for powder metallurgy is expensive, and there are limits to geometry complexity that investment casting does not encounter.

-Investment casting methods can cut down labor time and offer one continuous part that provides a consistently clean look to the end user.
+While the powdered metal process requires many different steps, investment casting methods can cut down labor time and offer one continuous part that provides a consistently clean look to the end user.
 Additionally, the reduction of labor time reduces lead times and the overall cost.

 Investment Cast | Powdered Metal | |